telefonicaid/iotagent-node-lib/doc/api.md

 ```
 /<apiKey>/<deviceId>/cmd
 ```

+**FIXME**: example of payload sent to this topic by the IoTA-JSON should be included, based on the ping example shown above.

 where it will receive the command information.
 Please note that the device should subscribe to the broker using the disabled clean session mode (enabled using `--disable-clean-session` option CLI parameter in